apple/swift-async-algorithms/Evolution/0016-mutli-producer-single-consumer-channel.md

 During the pitch phase, it was raised that we should provide a `onConsumerCancellation` callback which gets invoked once the asynchronous channel notices that the consuming task got cancelled.
-This callback could be used to customize how cancellation is handled by the channel e.g. one could imagine writing a few more elements to the channel before finishing it.
-Right now the channel immediately returns `nil` or throws a `CancellationError` when it notices cancellation.
-This proposal decided to not provide this customization because it opens up the possiblity that asynchronous channels are not terminating when implemented incorrectly.
+This callback could be used to customize how cancellation is handled by the channel, e.g. one could imagine writing a few more elements to the channel before finishing it.
+Right now, the channel immediately returns `nil` or throws a `CancellationError` when it notices cancellation.
+This proposal decided not to provide this customization because it opens up the possibility that asynchronous channels are not terminating when implemented incorrectly.
 Additionally, asynchronous sequences are not the only place where task cancellation leads to an immediate error being thrown i.e.
 `Task.sleep()` does the same.
 Hence, the value of the asynchronous not terminating immediately brings little value when the next call in the iterating task might throw.
-However, the implementation is flexible enough to add this in the future and we can just default it to the current behaviour.
+However, the implementation is flexible enough to add this in the future, and we can just default it to the current behaviour.

 ### Create a custom type for the `Result` of the `onProduceMore` callback

 The `onProducerMore` callback takes a `Result<Void, Error>` which is used to indicate if the producer should produce more or if the asynchronous channel finished.
-We could introduce a new type for this but the proposal decided against it since it effectively is a result type.
+We could introduce a new type for this, but the proposal decided against it since it effectively is a result type.

 ### Use an initializer instead of factory methods

-Instead of providing a `makeChannel` factory method we could use an initializer approach that takes a closure which gets the `Source` passed into.
+Instead of providing a `makeChannel` factory method, we could use an initializer approach that takes a closure which gets the `Source` passed into.
 A similar API has been offered with the `Continuation` based approach and [SE-0388](https://github.com/apple/swift-evolution/blob/main/proposals/0388-async-stream-factory.md)